Explore

 Introduction

-A Local Law to amend the New York city charter, in relation to the executive budget process
+A Local Law to amend the administrative code of the city of New York, in relation to cats in retail food stores

 Attachments